AgePartnership/oleg-brand-kit/README.md

 ## Using Icons

-A list of all icons can be found in `rebuild/icons/_icons.scss`, a HTML demo page listing all icons is available: `test-icons.html`
+A list of all icons can be found in `rebuild/icons/_icons.scss`.

 ### Including Icons